Turbocharger and Supercharger and Naturally aspirated

 Roots Supercharger

 It is the first supercharger ever used which dates back to the 1880s.
-The roots supercharger has 2 counter-rotating twisted or straight lobed rotors.
-These 2 rotors rotate quickly and pull the air from the top and pass through the gaps of the rotors and push it out through the bottom into the intake manifold.
+The roots supercharger has 2 counter-rotating twisted or straight-lobed rotors.
+These 2 rotors rotate quickly and pull the air from the top pass through the gaps of the rotors and push it out through the bottom into the intake manifold.
 The compression does not happen inside the supercharger, the intercooler is placed below the supercharger and then cooled air enters the combustion chamber.

 Advantages: